ibm-cloud-docs/Registry/container-registry-cli.md

 ```
 {: pre}

-View a vulnerability assessment report that shows the vulnerabilities for the `us.icr.io/birds/bluebird:1` image in JSON format by using the `-- vulnerabilities` option and entering `json` as the format for the output and `us.icr.io/birds/bluebird:1` as the image.
+View a vulnerability assessment report that shows the vulnerabilities for the `us.icr.io/birds/bluebird:1` image in JSON format by using the `-- vulnerabilities` option, and by entering `json` as the format for the output and `us.icr.io/birds/bluebird:1` as the image.

 ```sh
 ibmcloud cr vulnerability-assessment --vulnerabilities --output json us.icr.io/birds/bluebird:1